coburnw/hp3488-ivi/README.md

 Very much a work in progress.

 ### Requirements
   * developed and tested with Python3.8
+  * extensive testing by the user before use

 ### Dependencies
   * python-ivi https://github.com/python-ivi/python-ivi
   * python-vxi11 https://github.com/python-ivi/python-vxi11

 ### Installation
 Using pip to install in editable mode seems the cleanest way to avoid pythons import troubles.
 Editable allows one to make changes to the repository and have them instantly available in their applicaton.
-As an aside, using ```pip install -e .``` works perfectly well for both python-ivi and the python-vxi11 repositories as well.
+As an aside, using `pip install -e .` works perfectly well for both python-ivi and the python-vxi11 repositories as well.
 ```
 git clone https://github.com/coburnw/hp3488-ivi
 cd hp3488-ivi